catfact/z-carousel-paradox/readme.md

 - added some rather quick and arbitrary distortion / softclipping to the output and feedback path

-- added an extremely basic and minimal UI that shows mapped parameter values
+- added an extremely basic and minimal UI that shows mapped parameter values and realtime compander gain

 - added a delay time control that is accumulative in the log(2) domain. effectively this means the tapped tempo acts as a "base time" and the "time knob" changes it in fractions of a golden ratio.